Last Updated on August 17, 2022 by Jim Ferri

 – There is also a strict dress code.
 Prohibited are sleeveless shirts, vests, short tops, see-through tops, short hot pants or short pants, torn pants, tight pants, and bike pants, and mini skirts.
 Men must wear long pants and shirts with sleeves (no tank tops).
 If you’re wearing sandals or flip-flops, you must wear socks (in other words, no bare feet.)

-Admire Wat Pho and Get a Massage on Your 4-Day Itinerary in Bangkok
+Admire Wat Pho and Get a Massage on Your 4-Days Itinerary in Bangkok

 The adjacent Wat Pho is also a must-see on any itinerary in Bangkok.
 Built in the 16th century as the home of the huge, 151-foot Reclining Buddha, it is almost as famous as the Palace complex.

-The revered Buddha, its reclining position symbolizing Nirvana, is covered in gold leaf, with feet studded with mother-of-pearl.
+The revered Buddha, its reclining position symbolizing Nirvana, has a “skin” of gold leaf, with feet studded with mother-of-pearl.

 Although the Buddha is the most popular site in the Wat, it is far from the only.
 This temple also has resident monks, a school, and, outside, small mounds with statues of hermits.